This post was originally published in May 2019. Updated in July 2022.

 - Vomiting and nausea.

-You should see a doctor if you notice any of these symptoms.
-The doctor is going to tell you the cause of the infection.
-And he/she will prescribe the right medications.
+You should see a doctor if you notice any of the symptoms mentioned above.
+The doctor is going to examine you and determine the cause of navel bleeding, i-e., infectious or non-infectious.
+Based on the cause, your doctor will prescribe the right medications.

-Also, you need to make some lifestyle changes such as:
+In addition to medications, you will need to make some lifestyle changes such as:

 - Keep the navel dry.